kchoo/kchoo-lang/README.md

 ### Immutability

-Variables are immutable by default, use `let` to enable mutability
+Variables are immutable by default, use `mutable` to enable mutability

 ```
 int i = 0;